Getting Started in BMX (FAQ)

 Can I help out?

 Absolutely!
 We are 100% volunteer run at CCBMX.
 There are no paid staff whatsoever.
-If you'd like to help out and join the best team in BMX, just let us know: post a message on the Facebook group, call the Hotline and talk to the Track Operator, or see us in the Registration Office during a practice or race day.
+If you'd like to help out and join the best team in BMX, just let us know: send us a Facebook message or find us at the track on one of our open practice or race days.
 We could always use some extra hands helping out and there are a wide variety of jobs available.